 John G Whittier #2

-- John G Whittier #2's student population of 681 students has grown by 21% over five school years.
+John G Whittier #2's student population of 672 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|